Bike-Ped Portal: Making the Most of Nonmotorized Data

 Interested in becoming a Bike-Ped Portal user?
 Reach out to us at bikepedportal@pdx.edu, or sign up to receive emails about upcoming meetings of the Portal Users Group (PUG).
 Different levels of membership are available, including an edit level with access to edit data; a view level with viewer-only access, or a public user level where any interested researchers can download data for free.
 Learn more about Bike-Ped Portal and its companion data archive, PORTAL, both housed at Portland State University.

-Portland State University's Transportation Research and Education Center (TREC) is home to the U.S. DOT funded National Institute for Transportation and Communities (NITC), the Initiative for Bicycle and Pedestrian Innovation (IBPI), PORTAL, BikePed Portal and other transportation grants and programs.
-We produce impactful research and tools for transportation decision makers, expand the diversity and capacity of the workforce, and engage students and professionals through education and participation in research.
+Portland State University's Transportation Research and Education Center (TREC) is a multidisciplinary hub for all things transportation.
+We are home to the Initiative for Bicycle and Pedestrian Innovation (IBPI), the data programs PORTAL and BikePed Portal, the Better Block PSU program, and PSU's membership in PacTrans, the Pacific Northwest Transportation Consortium.
+Our continuing goal is to produce impactful research and tools for transportation decision makers, expand the diversity and capacity of the workforce, and engage students and professionals through education, seminars, and participation in research.
 To get updates about what's going on at TREC, sign up for our monthly newsletter or follow us at the links below.

 Facebook | Instagram | LinkedIn | TikTok | Threads | X | YouTube